1088 papal election: Election

 The usual three days of fasting and prayer were proclaimed, and the meeting adjourned until Sunday 12 March.
 On that day the cardinals and the rest of the present churchmen and laymen reassembled in the same church.
 The bishops of Albano, Tusculum and Porto together proposed the election of Odon de Lagery (Odo de Châtillon), Bishop of Ostia, who had been designated by Victor III.
 Cardinal Rainerius assented on behalf of the other cardinal-priests.
 Oderisius of Montecassino spoke for the deacons.
 Benedict, the Prefect of Rome, spoke for the people of Rome.

 Odo accepted his election and took the name Urban II.
 The name chosen by the new pope after his election was publicly announced by Peter Igneus, Bishop of Albano.
 On the same day, the new Pope was enthroned and celebrated the inauguration mass.
 However, it was not until November 1088 that Urban II was able to travel to Rome.

 Cardinal-electors

-According to the decree of Pope Nicholas II In Nomine Domini (1059), Cardinal-Bishops of the suburbicarian sees were the sole electors of the Pope.
+According to the decree of Pope Nicholas II In Nomine Domini (1059), Cardinal-Bishops of the suburbicarian sees were those who deliberated over the candidate to be nominated.
 In March 1088 there were four or five Cardinal Bishops.
 The presence of five bishops, including Bruno of Segni, is guaranteed by the letter of the newly elected pope, Urban II, to the archbishop of Salzburg, where he mentions all of the participants in the events at Terracina.
 A similar, but not identical, letter was sent to the abbot of Cluny.